cloudqubes/cloudqubes/_posts/2022-12-28-what-is-kubernetes-service.md

 ---
 layout: post
-title:  "What is a Service in Kubernetes"
+title:  "What is a Kubernetes Service "
 subtitle: >
   Introduce the concept of Kubernetes Services with a hands-on tutorial.
 date:   2022-12-28 11:00:00 +0530